ridunn/hpc/README.md

 ## Serial Code

-The serial code is contained in the notebook Molecules_better.ipynb, where we will indicate where variables can be updated.
+The serial code is contained in the notebook Serial_Code.ipynb.
+This produces an animation and plots of the kinetic, potential and total energy.

 ## Parallel Full Model